 Whatever your imagination just conceived, that’s your learning ecosystem.

 Key Element #1: Mindset Shift

-First, I acknowledge that learning ecosystems aren’t new, but like many things in the workplace learning profession, we’ve taken something old and made it new.
+First, learning ecosystems aren’t new, but like many things in the workplace learning profession, we’ve taken something old and made it new.

-What I mean by that is what Rose Benedicks mentioned above: “Every organization has a learning ecosystem, just like every business has a culture, whether it was formed intentionally or not.”
+What we mean by that is what Rose Benedicks mentioned above: “Every organization has a learning ecosystem, just like every business has a culture, whether it was formed intentionally or not.”